The history of manuscripts

 We know from certain sources that in 1745 twenty-seven volumes of the music of the Red Priest were in Venice in the library of a Venetian senator, Count Jacopo Soranzo.
 It is likely that he bought them from the composer’s brother, Francesco Vivaldi, a Venetian barber and wig, who would inherit them after Antonio’s death in 1741.

 The twenty-seven volumes then passed from the hands of Count Soranzo to those of Count Giacomo Durazzo, who kept them in his palace on the Grand Canal until his death.
-His nephew Girolamo, the last Doge of Venice, moved them to Genoa where they remained for about a century in the family villa.
+His nephew Girolamo, the last Doge of Genoa, moved them to Genoa where they remained for about a century in the family villa.
 In 1893, the volumes were divided into equal parts and bequeathed to the brothers, Marcello and Flavio Durazzo.
 Marcello tied his part to the Salesian College of San Carlo, near Casale Monferrato.

 In 1926, the director of the College, wishing to undertake renovation work on the building, decided to sell the volumes.
 He then contacted the National Library of Turin for an expert opinion.
 Luigi Torri, the library director, immediately requested the opinion of Alberto Gentili, professor of the history of music at the University of Turin.
 They both realized the immense value of the collection but neither the library nor the city had sufficient funds to buy it.
 Gentili therefore turned to Roberto Foà, a friend and wealthy businessman, who bought the volumes in 1927, in memory of his deceased son, and then donated them to the library.
 However, it was half of the entire Vivaldian legacy.
 The other half remained in Genoa and it was only after lengthy negotiations that in 1930 the last heirs of the noble family agreed to sell it.
 The collection was therefore completed, this time thanks to the money of the entrepreneur Filippo Giordano.